 FSOT Practice Test

 Another important step is getting as much experience answering FSOT type questions as possible.
-Although the FSOT can be tricky and cover a large amount of questions, understand that the more you are used to facing those types of questions, the better you will be.
+Although the FSOT can be tricky and cover a large number of questions, understand that the more you are used to facing those types of questions, the better you will be.

-- Treat it like its real.
+- Treat it like it's real.
 Don’t just take it, answer a couple of questions and come back to it.
 You need to train yourself to get used to the stress it might cause you.
 When you take the real FSOT, you’ll be thinking “oh, man…I absolutely bombed this.”
 And maybe you did.
 But its important that when you take a practice test, you get the whole experience…self-doubt and all.

 - Don’t just look at your overall score.
 Your overall score should mean nothing to you.
 What you need to focus on is what section did you struggle the most on.
 We are all stronger in certain subjects and weaker on others.
 It’s important you identify which one you are weakest on and focus on improving that.
 That’s why the FSOT practice test on this site breaks all questions up into categories.